bahanonu/ciatah/README.md

   - and similar code helped process imaging or behavioral data in:
     - J.G.
 Parker*, J.D.
 Marshall*, __B.
 Ahanonu__, Y.W.
 Wu, T.H.
 Kim, B.F.
 Grewe, Y. Zhang, J.Z.
 Li, J.B.
 Ding, M.D.
 Ehlers, and M.J.
 Schnitzer (2018).
 Diametric neural ensemble dynamics in parkinsonian and dyskinetic states. _Nature_, 557, 177–182. https://doi.org/10.1038/s41586-018-0090-6.
     - Y. Li, A. Mathis, B.F.
 Grewe, J.A.
 Osterhout, B. Ahanonu, M.J.
 Schnitzer, V.N.
 Murthy, and C. Dulac (2017).
 Neuronal representation of social information in the medial amygdala of awake behaving mice.
 Cell, 171(5), 1176-1190. https://doi.org/10.1016/j.cell.2017.10.015.
-- Code developed while in [Prof. Mark Schnitzer's lab](http://pyramidal.stanford.edu/) at Stanford University.
+- Code mostly developed while in [Prof. Mark Schnitzer's lab](http://pyramidal.stanford.edu/) at Stanford University.
+Credit to those who helped in [Acknowledgments](#acknowledgments).
 - Please check the 'Wiki' for further instructions on specific processing/analysis steps and additional information of software used by this package.
 - When issues are encountered, first check the `Common issues and fixes` Wiki page to see if a solution is there.
 Else, submit a new issue.